 - Avoid hot tubs and very hot baths.
 The only thing yeast loves more than a moist environment is a warm one.

 - Wear loose-fitting clothing.
 While there’s no clear link between tight clothing and yeast infections, tight pants can increase heat and moisture around your vulva.

 - Wear breathable, cotton underwear.
-Even a cotton crotch will help keep things cool and dry.
+Cotton underwear can help keep things cool and dry down there.

 - Never douche.
 Douching removes healthy bacteria.

 - Avoid vaginal deodorant products.
 This includes sprays, powders, and scented pads and tampons.

 - If you have diabetes, keep your blood sugar under control.
 High blood sugar levels encourage yeast growth.